The above image is from the Raspberry Pi Foundation.

-When people ask us which screens they should use for their digital signage, people often expect a make and model number for a standard TV screen.
+When people ask us what screens to use for their digital signage, people often expect to hear a make and model number for a standard TV screen.
 However, we sometimes recommend a Raspberry Pi display.
-In this article, we’ll highlight your options for a Raspberry Pi display.
-Ideally, this information will help you make an informed choice on which type of display screen to use with your digital signage deployment.
+In this article, we highlight your options for using a Raspberry Pi display.
+Ideally, the information below will help you choose which type of display screen to use with your digital signage deployment.

 What can I use as a display for my Raspberry Pi besides a TV?

 A Raspberry Pi display is your alternative to a TV screen for a digital display.
 The official Raspberry Pi display is the Raspberry Pi Foundation’s 7” touch screen monitor, aptly named the Raspberry Pi Touch Display.

 The Raspberry Pi 7-inch Touch Display is an 800x400 LCD screen that resembles a tablet to the everyday user.
 The Raspberry Pi display connects to Raspberry Pi devices via the Pi’s GPIO port (for power) and the Pi’s DSI port (via ribbon cable for media data).